chakra-ui/chakra-ui/.changeset/command-palette.md

 Add `CommandPalette` component for building searchable command menus.
 Built on Combobox and Dialog, so the palette owns its own overlay and binds `⌘K` (`Ctrl+K` off macOS) out of the box.
 Supports grouping, nested pages, async content, links, and multiple selection.
+Items can execute their own `onSelect` actions and override `closeOnSelect`; roots support multiple scoped hotkeys and hotkey options.
+Includes accessible loading and separator parts.